 Medications that are not medically necessary for the diagnosis or treatment of an illness are not covered by US Family Health Plan.

 Formulary: The DoD Pharmacy & Therapeutics (P & T) Committee (a body of military physicians and pharmacists) and approved by the Director of the Defense Health Agency (DHA) establishes a uniform formulary, which is a list of covered generic and brand name drugs.
-This formulary also contains a third tier of drugs that are non-formulary.
+This formulary also contains a third tier of drugs that are non-formulary and a fourth tier of drugs that are non-covered.
 Prescriptions for non-formulary drugs are dispensed at a higher copay.
 The formulary is updated on a quarterly basis.

 Use the TRICARE formulary search tool to see whether a specific drug is covered: